ocelot-cloud/website/content/docs/overview/why-ocelot-cloud.md

 ## Ocelot Cloud

 For all of the above reasons, the Ocelot-Cloud was created.
 It's a self-hosted, easy-to-use, open source infrastructure management platform designed to deliver customizable digital solutions.
 By self-hosting with Ocelot Cloud, you not only increase the security of your data, but also significantly reduce costs compared to traditional cloud provider fees.

-While open source software offers immense benefits, generating revenue solely from it can be challenging because it is free to use and share.
-To ensure continued development and sustainability, we have adopted an Open Core business model.
-This approach involves offering a fully open source and freely available Community Edition of Ocelot-Cloud, alongside a Premium Edition with optional proprietary features that can be purchased.
-This model allows us to fund continued innovation while keeping essential features available to all users.

-Our commitment to non-profit ethics strictly prohibits us from introducing any malicious code into our products, minimizing the risk of black-boxing.
-We also prioritize user freedom by making it easy to migrate between the Community and Premium editions.
-If you decide that the Premium Edition no longer meets your needs, you can seamlessly switch back to the open source Community Edition, effectively minimizing potential vendor lock-in.

-This approach strikes a fair balance between software ethics, customer interests, and financial sustainability.